 - 1. Chief Life Officer

 - 2. Chief Financial Officer

 - 3. Chief Risk Officer

+- 4. Chief Healthcare Officer

-- 4. Chief Actuary
+- 5. Chief Actuary

+- 6. Head of Health Claims

-- 5. Senior Advisor (taking care of Life Operations 1)
+- 7. Head of Life Claims

-h) Anti-Money Laundering Committee ("AMLC")
+- h) Anti-Money Laundering Committee ("AMLC")

 The objective of the AMLC is to consider matters relating to AML/CTF and to make appropriate decisions in accordance with the Anti-Money Laundering Act, the Counter-Terrorism and Proliferation of Weapon of Mass Destruction Financing Act or any subsequent related legislation and regulation as well as with the AIA Group Policy and Guidelines on Anti-Money Laundering and Counter Terrorist Financing and Economic Sanctions.
 The members of AMLC are: